CodeTheChangeUBC/reBOOT/README.md

 ## Running the server and website

-To use the website, you need to run the server using this command in terminal after activating virtualenv:
+To use the website, you need to run the server using this command in terminal after **activating virtualenv**:

 `cd project_directory`